pulumi/foundational-training/module-03-intro-k8s/exercises/README.md

 ## Exercise 02: Stateful workloads on EKS

 In this exercise, you'll learn how to run a stateful workload on EKS by installing the EBS CSI add-on which enables EKS to fulfill Kubernetes persistent volume requests by provisioning EBS volumes.
 The add-on installs a Kubernetes controller running under a service account.
-The service account in turn can assume an IAM role in order to provision storage in EBS via IAM Roles for Service Accounts (IRSA).
+The service account in turn can assume an IAM role to provision storage in EBS via IAM Roles for Service Accounts (IRSA).
 EKS clusters can be set up as OIDC provider, which provides the glue infrastructure between the Kubernetes service account's identity and the IAM role.

 Using the Pulumi program from Exercise 01: